anjtoanj/SalesforcePlaywrightTypescript/README.md

     //REWRITE THIS TEST > THIS IS NOT THE RIGHT WAY TO DO IT -- TO DO LATER

 2.  //write tests to handle blank username / pssword - TO DO LATER

+playwrightWrapper.ts 3.
+Hook to capture a screenshot if the test fails- TO DO LATER